PySCeS/PyscesToolbox/README.md

 Required packages should automatically download and install when using the commands specified under **Installation** below.

 Maxima is only a requirement for SymCA.
-Currently this functionality is not supported on Windows, but will be included in the near future.

 **For readers of "Tracing regulatory routes in metabolism using generalised supply-demand analysis" published in BMC Systems Biology on 03/12/2015**: